grlucy/Weather-Dashboard/README.md

 - 'joshua-reddekopp-7Oq9r2CiTLg-unsplash.jpg' Photo by Joshua Reddekopp on Unsplash
 - 'scott-webb-3LsocYqXWpM-unsplash.jpg' Photo by Scott Webb on Unsplash
 - 'noah-silliman-i2J9jnvaAbU-unsplash.jpg' Photo by Noah Silliman on Unsplash
+- 'upstate-new-york-oJOUzfDzs14-unsplash.jpg' Photo by Upstate, New York on Unsplash